CSSE120StartingCode/TkinterPractice/README.md

 # TkinterPractice
-Practicing with Tkinter for Graphical User Interfaces in Python
+Practicing with Tkinter for Graphical User Interfaces in Python.